Six healthy habits for the workplace

 .
 “To me, practicing activities that focus on stress management is as important if not more important than exercise in living a healthy life.”

-Dale A. Swims, D.O., is a board-certified internal medicine physician Swedish Medical Group.
+Dale A. Swims, D.O., is a board-certified internal medicine physician Endeavor Health Medical Group.
 His clinical interests include geriatric and preventive medicine.

 Call 773-878-6888 to schedule an appointment with Dr. Swims.